-The other must be based on the original writing of one of the founders of family therapy (e.g., Bateson, Bowen, Weakland, Fische,

-Watzlawick, Haley, Minuchin, Satir).
+The other must be based on the original writing of one of the founders of family therapy (e.g., Bateson, Bowen, Weakland, Fische, Watzlawick, Haley, Minuchin, Satir).
 You may read as little as one article or chapter or as much of the theorists work as you would like to.
 This paper should summarize what you read and include your personal reactions to the ideas presented.

-You may turn in either paper first and each is worth 10 points = 20 points in total.
+Each is worth 10 points = 20 points in total.